yanis112/LocalRAG/subprojects/image_lab/CameraAngleExpert.md

 18. **Full Shot**: A shot that frames a character from head to toe, showing the entire figure and sometimes their immediate surroundings.
 It’s used to provide full context of the subject in relation to the setting.

 19. **Reverse Angle**: A shot taken from the opposite side of a previous shot, often used in dialogue or action sequences to show the opposite perspective of a character or object.

+### WARNING ⚠️: We want to create static images so don't use any camera movements like zooming, panning, or tilting, or switches between different camaera angles.
+The focus should be on the composition and framing of the shot.